 All students in Year 10 and 11 will receive their Compulsory Religious Education via a series of dedicated assemblies and lesson time within PSE, co-ordinated by the teacher in charge of Religious Education.
-In addition, a number of Tutor Time sessions each half term will be devoted to exploring a Thought for the Day, delivered by tutors and, occasionally, a specialist RE teacher.
+In addition, a number of Tutor Time sessions each half term will be devoted to exploring a Thought for the Day, delivered by tutors and specialist RE staff.

 Students who wish to study GCSE Philosophy and Ethics of Religion will need to choose the subject as one of their options.

-Topics covered in Year 10 and Year 11 PSE include the following:
+Topics which may be covered in Year 10 and Year 11 PSE and Thought for Day include the following: